What’s at Stake

 Peatlands are wet, carbon-rich areas that have formed through thousands of years of undecomposed leaf litter and organic material accumulation.

 When these areas are drained and the peat is exposed to air, it begins to oxidize and releases large amounts of carbon dioxide emissions into the atmosphere, a peat degradation process that carries on, year after year, for decades.
 The dried out peat is also highly flammable, and recurring, human ignited fires send up huge amounts of CO2 into the atmosphere, which in bad fire years has been estimated to be as much as the fossil fuel emissions of all of Western Europe.
-Indonesia is ranked the third largest emitter of carbon dioxide emissions in the world after China and the United States, with 50 percent estimated to be coming from peat emissions and an additional 30 percent from deforestation.
+Indonesia is one of the largest carbon polluting countries in the world, not far behind giants like the US and China with 50 percent estimated to be coming from peat emissions and an additional 30 percent from deforestation.

-There has been enormous progress made on behalf of the Leuser Ecosystem, both in raising international understanding of the importance of preserving its forests and in pressuring the major corporate players involved to accept responsibility and begin to take action.
+There has been enormous progress made on behalf of the Leuser Ecosystem, both in raising international understanding of the importance of protecting its forests and in pressuring the major corporate players involved to accept responsibility and begin to take action.
 But the fact remains: forests are still falling and the Leuser Ecosystem is still shrinking.
-Corporate policies and government regulations are only as good as their follow through—rigorous enforcement is key to stopping the chainsaws and bulldozers from continuing their relentless push into this region’s remaining rainforests.
+Corporate policies and government regulations are only as good as their follow through — rigorous monitoring, enforcement, and delivering incentives that improve practices in the palm oil sector is key to stopping the chainsaws and bulldozers from continuing their relentless push into this region’s remaining rainforests.

 This is why RAN has created Leuser Watch—a watchdog site for alerts about ongoing destruction taking place within the Leuser Ecosystem as well as a clearinghouse for news on select Leuser-related conservation developments.